Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 To collaborate with robot, it is important to achieve several tasks as below:

 - Intelligent decision-making using AI algorithms
-- Real-time feedback of human interaction
+- Real-time feedback on human interaction using a sensor
+- ROS-based robot control

 #### Goal